fairuzn/Roman-Fisherman-VR-Experience-/README.md

 # Roman Fisherman VR Experience

 Part of a university module titled Mixed Reality.
-This is a Human-Computer Interaction / user experience report of a prototype of a VR mini-game.
+This is a Human-Computer Interaction / user experience focused project, designing and prototyping a VR mini-game.
 Design decisions and reflection based on academic Human-Computer Interaction research.

+Design report shows more detailed technical documentation, participant feedback and analysis on the design.

 The player experiences sensory misalignment, simulating the feeling of being on a boat.
 The player will feel like their body is toppling over when they move or lean towards the edge of the boat.